ian-m-griffiths/SemWiki/README.md

 - Semantic Web and ontology engineering
 - Ward Cunningham's original wiki
 - The desire for knowledge to organize itself

-## Disclaimer

-This project is a demonstration.
-While the tools are genuinely useful, the project is only 1 day old and has not been thoroughly tested at scale.
-Created through human-AI collaboration with the human providing architectural guidance.

 ---